pytest-dev/pytest/doc/en/plugins.rst

 Requiring/Loading plugins in a test module or conftest file
 -----------------------------------------------------------

-You can require plugins in a test module or a conftest file like this:
+You can require plugins in a test module or a conftest file using :globalvar:`pytest_plugins`:

 .. code-block:: python